gridl/Simple-Summarizer/README.md

 # Simple-Summarizer
-A simple summarizer in Python
+A simple summarizer in Python using the NLTK library.

-## About
-This is an extremely basic summarizer that uses the NLTK for Python to summarize the contents of a plain text file it is given.
-The sanitation is not very smart yet so it can only handle basically plain text.
-It accepts a required parameter of a file path to the file that needs to be summarized and an optional length paramter for how many sentences need to be in the final summary; the default being four.

 ## Requirements
-* Python 3.X
+* Python 3.2+
 * NLTK Library
 * NLTK Corpus

+## Tutorial
+This code is part of the tutorial [Write a Simple Summarizer with Python](https://medium.com/@jodylecompte/write-a-simple-summarizer-in-python-e9ca6138a08e).

 ## Credit
 News article by Voice of America News Used for Sample Data: https://projects.voanews.com/greenland/